bcalderom/dotfiles/.config/bt-keyboard/guide-bt-keyboard.md

 # Auto-connect Bluetooth Keyboard with systemd (Arch Linux)

-This guide sets up a systemd service that automatically connects a Bluetooth keyboard at boot, using `bluetoothctl`.
+This guide sets up a systemd service that automatically connects a Bluetooth keyboard at boot (and reconnects it after resume), using `bluetoothctl`.

 It includes:
 - a one-time pairing/trusting step